 In addition to being required to get registered, the VASPs are now considered as “Accountable Person[s]” within the meaning of Law of Georgia on Facilitating the Prevention of Money Laundering And the Financing of Terrorism.

 The “Accountable Person” status sets legal obligations for VASPs to take preventive measures against money laundering and terrorism.
-The accountable person is obliged to implement preventive measures when making a one-time transaction related to the service of a convertible Virtual Asset if the transaction amount exceeds 3,000 GEL, 1,000 USD or 1,000 EUR.
-The non-exhaustive list of relevant preventive measures include:
+The accountable person is obliged to implement preventive measures when making a one-time transaction related to the service of a convertible Virtual Asset if the transaction amount exceeds 3,000 GEL, 1,000 USD, or 1,000 EUR.
+The non-exhaustive list of relevant preventive measures includes:

 • identifying and verifying a client based on a reliable and independent source;